dsrkafuu/skyline-overlay/README.md

 - CloudFlare (Global): `https://skyline.dsrkafuu.net`
 - Mirror (CN DieMoe Mod): `https://act.diemoe.net/overlays/skyline/`

-**Global deployment is using the CDN provided by jsDelivr whose ICP license was unexpectedly lost, which causes slow connections in mainland China.
-Replacing the CDN will not be considered since it works well in all other regions and the project itself works well except for parts related to the CDN.
-Ref: <https://github.com/jsdelivr/jsdelivr/issues/18348#issuecomment-997777996>.**

 ## Usage

-Need to be used with [ngld/OverlayPlugin](https://github.com/ngld/OverlayPlugin).
+Check [ngld/OverlayPlugin](https://github.com/ngld/OverlayPlugin).
 For WebSocket mode, note that `backdrop-filter` support needs to be enabled manually on Firefox, check [Can I use](https://caniuse.com/css-backdrop-filter) for more details.

 2K+ (WQHD+) screen with 1.1x scale is recommended for better experience in FFXIV.